jh1993/UnderusedOptions/README.txt

 Petrify:
 - Max charges increased to 20.
 Max charges upgrade changed to +10 charges for 2 SP.
-- Stone Curse (6 SP): Whenever an enemy is inflicted with petrify or glassify, permanently inflict Stone Curse to it, which reduces holy, dark, arcane, and poison resistances by 50 as long as the target is petrified or glassified.
-This consumes a charge of Petrify and counts as casting Petrify on that enemy; it will not be triggered if Petrify has no more charges remaining.
+- Duration (3 SP): +10 duration.
+- Stone Mirror (4 SP): When targeting an enemy, the target is also permanently inflicted with Stone Mirror.
+When a petrified or glassified enemy with Stone Mirror dies, one of that enemy's allies in its line of sight will also be inflicted with Stone Mirror and the dead enemy's remaining duration of petrify and glassify.
+Targets without Stone Mirror are prioritized.

 Soul Swap:
 - Infernal Swap (3 SP): Soul Swap can target demon units as well.